-In 2007, as part of OSi's National Mapping-as-a-Service strategy, OSi decided to create a scale-independent, object-oriented, spatial data storage model called PRIME2.
-OSi first reviewed advances in the area, both in Europe and further afield.
+In 2007, as part of OSi's National Mapping-as-a-Service strategy, it decided to create a scale-independent, object-oriented, spatial data storage model called PRIME2.
+Advances in this area were reviewed in Europe and further afield.
 "We identified best in breed and took the opportunity to learn.
 We also focused on implementing non-proprietary industry standards where appropriate," says Colin Bray, CEO of OSi.
 In 2011, OSi began re-engineering its existing data into PRIME2.
-It transformed its databases into the new data platform, including full rules-based orchestrated maintenance workflows.
+Databases were transformed into the new data platform, including full rules-based orchestrated maintenance workflows.
 In 2014, OSi went live with these data-maintenance flowlines.
 "Maintaining the investment in PRIME2 meant not infecting the new re-engineered data with old work practices," explains Bray.
 OSi implemented the orchestrated workflow based on 1Spatial and Oracle technologies.
 The data collection systems that were introduced ensured that new input from surveyors and other parties was compliant with the PRIME2 data model.